 - We wholeheartedly support these recommendations and are working with our PR team to ensure that these issues receive the widest publicity in the national media.

 Some other helpful extracts from the report by way of background to the issues include:

 - NHS continuing care is defined as ‘free care outside of hospital that is arranged and funded by the NHS’.
 It can also be referred to as NHS Continuing Healthcare or fully-funded NHS care.

 - NHS continuing care can be provided in any setting, including a care home, hospice or the home of the patient.
 If someone living in a care home is deemed eligible for NHS continuing care, it will cover all of their care home fees, including the cost of accommodation, personal care and healthcare costs.

 - If NHS continuing care is provided in the patient’s home, it will cover personal care and healthcare costs.
-To be eligible for NHS continuing care, the patient must be assessed as having what is deemed a ‘primary health need and have a complex medical as well as and substantial and ongoing care needs.
+To be eligible for NHS continuing care, the patient must be assessed as having a ‘primary health need’ and have a complex medical as well as and substantial and ongoing care needs.

 - Due to the nature of Parkinson’s, people with the condition who are eligible for NHS continuing care are often not in a position to make the application independently.
 It is often made by their families on their behalf.

-- We agree that the NHS Continuing Healthcare Funding Assessment process needs to be overhauled.
-Until it is however, we are able to assist clients through the current Assessment process by providing our Advisory Service.
+- We agree that the NHS Continuing Healthcare Funding assessment process needs to be overhauled.
+Until then, however, we are able to assist clients through the current assessment process by providing our Supported Assessment Service.

-- In addition we offer FREE GUIDES which offer advice about how to navigate through the complicated Funding process.
+- In addition we offer our FREE GUIDE which provides advice about how to navigate through the complicated funding process.